In short

 Legal information

-The Privacy Commission has authorized the transmission and use of these data (authorisation only available in Dutch or French).
-Individuals treated in these centres are informed (letter of information only available in Dutch or
+The Sectoral Committee of Social Security and Health has authorised the transmission and use of these pseudonymized data (authorisation only available in Dutch or French).

-French) about the data collection through their physician and are invited to give their informed consent if they want to participate (informed consent only available in Dutch or French).
+Individuals treated in these centres are informed about the data collection through their physician and are invited to give their informed consent if they want to participate.